Demetrio09/Demetrio09.github.io/README.md

-# Homework 02 / CSS and Bootstrap: Responsive Portfolio
+# CSS and Bootstrap: Responsive Portfolio

 Responsive design web application with the following files: